Create actions that send notifications and export data

 -

-You must be the workbook owner or be granted Can explore1 or Can edit workbook permission.
+You must be the workbook owner or be granted Can explore1 or Can edit access to the workbook.

 This action can only be configured and triggered by users assigned an account type with the Export to email permission enabled.